Jóhanna Sigurðardóttir: Political career

 Jóhanna was elected to the Althing in 1978 on the list of the Social Democratic Party for the Reykjavík constituency.
-She enjoyed early success in her parliamentary career, serving as deputy speaker of the Althing (Iceland's parliament) in 1979 and in 1983–84.
-She was elected vice-chairman of the Social Democratic Party in 1984, a post she held until 1993.
+She enjoyed early success in her parliamentary career, serving as deputy speaker of the Althing in 1979 and in 1983–84.
+She was elected vice-chairperson of the Social Democratic Party in 1984, a post she held until 1993.
 She was also Minister of Social Affairs in four separate Cabinets from 1987 to 1994, when she left the Social Democratic Party after losing the leadership contest to form a new party, National Awakening; the two parties remerged in 2000 to form the present Social Democratic Alliance.
-Her 1994 declaration Minn tími mun koma! ("My time will come!"), after she lost the contest for the leadership of the Social Democratic party, has become an iconic phrase in the Icelandic language.
+Her 1994 declaration Minn tími mun koma! ("My time will come!"), after she lost the contest for the leadership of the Social Democratic Party, has become an iconic phrase in the Icelandic language.

 From 1994 to 2003, she was an active member of the opposition in the Althing, serving on numerous parliamentary committees.
-After the 2003 elections, in which she stood in the Reykjavík South constituency (after the split of the old Reykjavík constituency), she was re-elected deputy speaker of the Althing.
-The 2007 elections, in which she stood in the Reykjavík North constituency, saw the return of the Social Democratic Alliance to government in coalition with the Independence Party, and Jóhanna was named Minister of Social Affairs and Social Security.
+After the 2003 elections, which she contested from the Reykjavík South constituency (after the split of the old Reykjavík constituency), she was re-elected deputy speaker of the Althing.
+The 2007 elections, which she contested from the Reykjavík North constituency, saw the return of the Social Democratic Alliance to government in coalition with the Independence Party, and Jóhanna was named Minister of Social Affairs and Social Security.